zk4x/zyx/zyx/README.md

 # Zyx

-Zyx is machine learning library written in Rust.
+Zyx is a machine learning library.
 Zyx feels dynamic (pytorch like), but is lazy, waits with execution until it is explicitly asked for results.
-Zyx automatically generates and compiles optimized kernels at runtime for CUDA, HIP, `OpenCL` and WGSL (i.e. Vulkan).
+Zyx automatically generates and compiles optimized kernels at runtime for multiple backends.
 All tensors are differentiable (that is tensors use `requires_grad=True`), but thanks to lazyness all unnecessary memory allocations are optimized away.